Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/README.md

-# Calculus & Graphical Visualization of Function in Python MySql Connectivity
+# Calculus & Graphical Visualization of Functions
 A project where we used Python and MySql to showcase a tiny yet significant part of the beautiful and interesting field of Mathematics - Calculus.

 ## Coming Soon